egardner/sjma-50x50/content/oursler/oursler2.md

 ---
 label: Oursler 3A
-title: Video Projections No. 59
+title: TV is a Drug
 short_title:
 type: page
 weight: 552